adelmuursepp/promptfoo-demo-evals/README.md

 ## 📈 Scenario 1: Optimizing for Cost Efficiency and Feedback Quality

 As a startup, managing API costs without sacrificing quality is crucial.
-Our language learning app currently uses **Google Gemini 1.5 Flash** for generating student feedback.
-While fast, we need to assess if a potentially more expensive but powerful model like **Gemini 1.5 Pro** provides *significantly* better feedback quality to justify its cost, or if Flash is good enough.
+Our language learning app currently uses **Google Gemini 2.0 Flash** for generating student feedback.
+While that is great, we wish to also consider other models.
 We also need to ensure the feedback always maintains a consistent JSON structure.

 Let's set up the providers in `promptfooconfig.json-latency.yaml` for this.